min2ha/ukwa-site/content/target/69992/index.en.md

   "subject": "Brexit"
 }

-# Mail on Sunday: Revealed: Secret plot to oust Theresa May in Brexiteer putsch and install David Davis as 'interim' PM with Boris Johnson urged to delay his leadership bid until after Brexit

 Boris Johnson is being urged to anoint David Davis as ‘interim’ Prime Minister as part of a Brexiteer putsch to oust Theresa May as early as October.